 The teams involved in Startup Social get to participate in four two-day workshops in Iceland hosted by Svafa Grönfeldt and her colleague from MIT designX.
 The workshops take place every four weeks, but in between, the teams are guided by the most skilled experts in Iceland to further develop the solutions.
 The workshops are thematic and address different aspects of the development process, from needs and stakeholders analysis, design of a sustainable business model, pine making losses and budgets to networking and conduct.

 The Startup Social program in 2023 takes place every other week.
 The MIT designX workshops are four.
-In between the workshops, Reykjavik University, the University of Iceland and the Iceland Academy of the Arts will have workshops.
+In between the workshops, Reykjavik University, the University of Iceland, the University of Akureyri and the Iceland Academy of the Arts will host workshops.
 In addition, participants meet the mentors four times over the course of the period and participate in various events.

 September 1-2: Understand